[3.13] Doomfletch Split Arrow Mines - Starter Viable - End Game Capable - High Damage, Low Budget

 Cast When Damage Taken - Guard Skill (your Choice) - Curse/Mark (Optional).

 NOTE on Curses: The best 2 options are Assassin's Mark or Sniper's Mark (Formerly Projectile Weakness).
 Use PoB to figure out which is best for you.
-Optimally, you will get them as a modifier on a ring, but you can put them in a CWDT link until you have a curse on hit ring.
+End game, you will likely want to get a curse on hit ring.
+Considering that Mark skills on hit no longer work with mines, you will need to run Elemental Weakness on hit in your ring if you want a curse on hit ring setup.

 Alternate Quality Options: